Worof/Python-Automation/README.md

 2. **Upload Your Script**: Including the `water_reminder.py` and the reminder text file. 📤
 3. **Install Dependencies**: Use the Bash console to install required libraries. 📦
 4. **Schedule the Script**: For your desired frequency. 🕒

+### 5. Port Scanner 🌐
+**Description:** Scans a range of ports on a given host to identify open ports.

+**Features:**
+- Multi-threaded scanning: Utilizes multiple threads to scan ports faster.
+- Verbose Output: Provides detailed information about the scanning process.
+- Save Results: Ability to save the scanning results in JSON or CSV format.
+- Rate Limiting: Includes an option to set a delay between scan requests to reduce network strain.

+**Usage:**
+1. To scan ports on a host, run the script with the host and port range:
+`python port_scanner.py <host> <start_port> <end_port>`

+2. Additional arguments:
+- `--timeout`: Set a custom timeout for each port scan.
+- `--threads`: Specify the number of threads to use.
+- `--verbose`: Enable detailed output.
+- `--output`: File to save the scan results.
+- `--format`: Choose the format (json or csv) for the output file.
+- `--delay`: Set a delay between scans for rate limiting.

+**Example:**
+`python port_scanner.py localhost 1 1024 --verbose --output results.json --format json`

 ## Contributing 🤝